itzpraveen/erp/project-summary-updated.md

 7. **Project-Proposal Data Schema Mismatch**: Resolved mismatches between the frontend and backend data models for project creation.
 Updated the proposal-to-project conversion to send the correct fields that match the backend schema requirements.

 8. **Loading Animation**: Replaced the basic spinner with a modern skeleton loader that provides a better user experience by showing a preview of the content structure during loading.

+9. **Direct Project Creation Compatibility**: Added backward compatibility adapter for direct project creation from the frontend.
+The adapter detects when projects are being created without a proposal reference and converts the data format to match the backend schema requirements.

 ## Performance Testing Notes
 * Dashboard page loading time improved by approximately 60%